moverisJustin/charybdis-wireless-mini-zmk-firmware/README.md

 8. You should now be able to use your keyboard

 > [!NOTE]
-> If you are flashing the firmware for the first time, or if you're switching between the dongle and the Bluetooth/USB configuration, flash the reset firmware to all the devices first
+> If you are flashing the firmware for the first time, or if you're switching between the dongle and the Bluetooth/USB configuration, flash the reset firmware to all the devices first.
+Do not follow the instructions you might find in other repositories to delete all of the files from the device and eject and then re-load as this can brick your Nice!Nano or the SeedStudio in the prospector (ask me how I know...).

 ### Overview & Usage